GG-loop/GG-loop.github.io/_posts/2015-03-28-Incubator.md

 <img src="https://dl.dropboxusercontent.com/u/16334624/Incubator.JPG">

-I quickly tested the power of them.
-You can shoot sound at one precise point 50 mt distance
+I quickly tested the power of them with a Britney Spears' song.
+You can shoot sound at one precise point on a long distance
 <img src="https://dl.dropboxusercontent.com/u/16334624/120.JPG">

 and what the possibilities are: